sushantkapare-dev/AWS_Devops_Zero_to_Hero/Terraform/Q set2.md

 ```
 It's important to exercise caution when tainting resources, as it can lead to the recreation of resources, which may result in downtime or other disruptions.
 Tainting should be used judiciously and in situations where it is necessary to bring a resource back to a consistent and desired state.

-## What is terraform state rollback
+## What is terraform state rollback?
+The usual way to represent "rolling back" in Terraform is to put your configuration in version control and commit before each change, and then you can use your version control system's features to revert to an older configuration if needed

 ## Do you think Terraform is platform-agnostic
 Terraform is designed to be platform-agnostic in the sense that it can be used to provision and manage infrastructure resources on a wide range of cloud and on-premises platforms without being tied to a specific cloud provider or technology stack.
 It achieves this platform-agnosticism through the use of "providers."